cmurphy16/MTG_BR_Checker/README.md

 ## Contents
 This project consists of two scripts

  - BRChecker.py

-BRChecker will check the B&R links for the two upcoming Mondays.
+BRChecker will check the upcoming Monday(s) for a B&R.

  - BRWaiter.py

 BRWaiter is used to check a known B&R link on the morning of and will check once a second until the B&R is released.

+ - BRFuncs.py

+BRFuncs contains functions used by both of the main scripts